-Jayne became the Director of EMS (Mindful Way) in April 2017.
-She comes from a background of promoting social change in people bringing a wealth of experience from different settings through working in the statutory sector, voluntary sector and further education.
-She worked in London for ten years across a range of care settings, including mental health, child protection and addictions, before moving into training and higher education.
-She is committed to promoting change through relationship based practice and from 2002 till 2015, she lectured at the University of the West of Scotland and continued her interest in emotional wellbeing through a holistic approach to her work.
-She incorporated this into her time at there delivering mindful based interventions with students and undertaking research, such as Promoting Conscious Competence .
-Jayne learned about meditation through yoga and her first retreat was an inspiring experience encouraging a deeper interest and she went on to complete a Yoga Teaching Diploma.
-She has practiced yoga and meditation for over 20 years and taught it for 10 years.
+Jayne became the Director of Everyday Mindfulness Scotland in April 2017.
+(E.M.S) She comes from a background of promoting social change in people and a wealth of experience from working in the statutory & voluntary sector and further education.
+She worked for ten years across a range of care settings, including mental health, child protection and addiction, before moving into training and higher education.
+She lectured at the University of the West of Scotland for 14 years and continued her interest in emotional wellbeing, by incorporating mindfulness interventions with students, researching and writing articles on the subject.
+She learned about meditation initially through yoga and after practising both for 10 years went on to complete a Yoga Teaching Diploma.
 She became aware of mindfulness through her counselling training, experiencing first-hand the ability it has to influence the stressors in people’s lives.
 It’s a way of opening your inner resources and empowering yourself.
-She went on to complete the mindfulness teacher training course with NHS Ayrshire & Arran in 2014 and believes teaching comes out of self-practice and incorporates this philosophy into her life style.
-Jayne has a holistic ethos believing in and working with the links between mind and body.
+Jayne has a holistic ethos, believing and working with the links between mind and body.
+She incorporates this philosophy into her daily life style and her teaching comes out of self-practice.
 Over the last few years she has combined her love of counselling, mindfulness and yoga in her work with EMS and developing her own Private Practice .
-She values the experience and benefits of regular practice and adheres to the UK good practice guidelines having regular supervision and attending retreats and is listed with the UK Network of mindfulness Teachers
+She values the experience and benefits of regular practice and adheres to the UK good practice guidelines having regular supervision and attending retreats.

-Arlyn has been employed in the social care field and voluntary sector for over 10 years, working to support people with homelessness, poor mental health and addictions.
-She is an experienced practitioner who has delivered group work programmes in these areas and has amalgamated her experience to work in private practice as a counsellor and as a mindfulness trainer.
-She is passionate about both these area and the way they can contribute to change and growth through the development of our inner resources.
-Mindfulness was introduced to Arlyn while undertaking a diploma in therapeutic counselling in 2011 and then she went on to complete the MBSR with Everyday Mindfulness Scotland and her Adult teacher training and the Youth Mindfulness programme in 2016 and teaches mindfulness to adults and to children.
-Arlyn is strongly committed to helping individuals develop their own relationship to mindfulness so that it is personally and professionally relevant.
-Mindfulness has taught Arlyn to be a mindful parent and she enjoys the aspect of bringing her attention to today, right now, to enjoy the precious moments for what they are.
+Arlyn has been employed in the social care field and voluntary sector for over 10 years, working to support people with their homelessness, mental health and addiction.
+She is an experienced practitioner who has delivered group work programmes in these areas and has amalgamated her experience to work in private practice as a counsellor and mindfulness trainer, contact Arlyn .
+She is passionate about the way mindfulness can contribute to personal change and growth through the development of our inner resources.
+Mindfulness was introduced to Arlyn while undertaking a diploma in therapeutic counselling in 2011 and she went on to complete the MBSR with Everyday Mindfulness Scotland and her Adult teacher training and the Youth Mindfulness programme in 2016.
+She teaches mindfulness to adults and to children and is strongly committed to helping individuals develop their own relationship to mindfulness so that it is personally and professionally relevant to them.